 And truthfully?
 That explanation is not nearly as dismissive as people think it is.

-The placebo effect is fascinating precisely because it proves belief impacts the body in measurable ways.
+What fascinates me about the placebo effect is that belief literally changes what happens in the body.
 Expectations can influence pain, stress, emotional regulation, and even physical healing responses.

-Which means the mind is not separate from reality at all?
+Which suggests the mind is far less separate from our reality than we pretend.

 It participates in it.

-Even science acknowledges that what we believe affects how we experience the world around us.
+Even science recognizes that what we believe affects how we experience the world around us.

 Then there’s quantum physics, which is perhaps the most misunderstood participant in this conversation.

 Some people borrow ideas from quantum mechanics to explain manifestation and consciousness, especially concepts involving observation and probability.
-Whether those interpretations are scientifically accurate is heavily debated.
+Do people misuse quantum physics in spiritual conversations?
+Absolutely.

 Still, I understand why people reach for those theories.